mboyea/www-mboyea-com/README.md

 - [Make a Fly.io account](https://fly.io/dashboard).
 Link your payment method in the account.
 - Run `flyctl auth login`

-You'll need to deploy two apps to Fly.io; one for the database, and one for the server.
+You'll need to deploy two apps to Fly.io; one for the Postgres database, and one for the SvelteKit server.
 First you should deploy your database.

 - Add to `.env`: